brockpalen/ltfsee-globus/README.md

 Setting this value to high may reduce messages in `eeadm` logs, but could delay globus starting the transfer of files that are now on disk cache, and slow new files getting into the queue.

+## Clients

+Packges comes with a few sample clients that can be called directly by Globus, see `clients` README for details.